-Should you need to expand your electronic kit’s memory and storage space, this kit is compatible with any class 10 SDHC memory card.
+Should you need to expand your e-kit’s memory and storage space, this kit is compatible with any class 10 SDHC memory card.

 The onboard sampler and audio-mixer expand the number of possibilities you can do with this kit.
 Without having to switch often with your computer’s virtual instrument software, you can sample and monitor sound inputs right up in this kit’s sound module.

 The record button on the sound module allows you to record samples from your aux-in and make loops out of these recordings.
-Such a feature is useful for improving your timing, consistency, and musicality.
+Such a feature helps improve your timing, consistency, and musicality.

-In terms of connectivity, the Alesis Strike Pro comes with 8 analog drum outs, 2 analog main outs, an aux-in, and one headphone out, engineered to meet your demands in every step of your drumming career.
+In terms of connectivity, the Alesis Strike Pro comes with eight analog drum outs, two main analog outs, an aux-in, and one headphone out, engineered to meet your demands in every step of your drumming career.

-It provides compatibility to a wide range of USB and MIDI devices, useful for a more convenient audio sampling in any of your virtual software.
-It also comes with an 8GB SD card which you can load new samples and sounds onto.
+This drum set provides compatibility to a wide range of USB and MIDI devices, useful for a more convenient audio sampling in any of your virtual software.
+It also comes with an 8GB SD card on which you can load new samples and sounds.

 With its high-quality sound module and well-designed drum pads, you are guaranteed to have a great drumming experience with lots of features and possibilities to explore from the Alesis Strike Pro electronic kit.

-Although the kit has certain limitations especially in playing buzz rolls and ghost notes, the high-quality drum sounds, versatile sound module, and appearance of the Alesis Strike Pro are enough reasons to make an acoustic drum player feel comfortable in playing this kit.
+Although the kit has certain limitations, especially in playing buzz rolls and ghost notes, the high-quality drum sounds, versatile sound module, and appearance are enough reasons to make an acoustic drum player feel comfortable playing this kit.